Gibson SG Tribute Review e1672344950463

 Vibrola

 Throughout the 60s, Gibson tried various designs for vibrato.
 Some models came with a Bigsby B5 tailpiece.
 Others had a sideways Vibrola.
-Eventually, a curved string mount was used and the model was called the Maestro.
+Eventually, a curved string mount was used, and the model was called the Maestro.

 Roxy guitar

 In the late ’70s, a new model was introduced.
 It was based on the Roxy guitar that Frank Zappa owned.
 This model also has a double cutaway design.
-Other high-end models feature gold hardware and carved tops.
+Other high-end models featured gold hardware and carved tops.
 Aside from the traditional mahogany, you can also find EB-0 and Kalamazoo-style bodies.

 SG Custom